-AWPA member Sam Williams and his colleague, Mark Knaebe, both from the USDA Forest Products Laboratory in Madison, Wisconsin, have published a number of excellent papers on the subject which are posted to the FPL's website at this URL: http://www.fpl.fs.fed.us/products/publications/
+AWPA member Sam Williams and his colleague, Mark Knaebe, both from the USDA Forest Products Laboratory (FPL) in Madison, Wisconsin, have published a number of excellent papers on the subject which are posted to the FPL's website at this URL: https://www.fpl.fs.fed.us/prod...

-In general, they recommend semi-transparent oil-based stains, and we agree with their findings.
+In general, they recommend a semi-transparent, oil-based penetrating finish stain, and we agree with their findings.

 Do you have questions about using pressure-treated lumber for your deck?
 If so, click on each of the Deck Installation FAQs below.

 In most cases, a light sanding will remove or lighten the grade stamp.

 Treated wood is often still damp when delivered, so it is recommended to butt deck boards tightly together during installation as they will shrink slightly in width and length as they dry out.
 This will create acceptable gaps between the boards for water to drain off the surface.
 How much a board will shrink will be dependent on how much moisture remains in the wood after it was installed.

 If the wood is allowed to dry prior to installation, a small gap should be left between boards.

 Ultimately, your deck boards should have an edge gap between ¼ inch and ⅜ inch to allow for proper ventilation, draining and for debris to pass through.
 Wet or dry, boards should be installed tight end-to-end.